In 2018 our Albion celebrates it 90th birthday and our Washington #5 celebrates it 150th birthday.

 Wear comfortable shoes and work clothing.
-Dress for the weather : we are not air-conditioned, and in winter much of the heat rises to the top of our 20-foot ceiling.
+Dress for the weather : we are not air-conditioned, and in winter much of the heat wants to rise to the top of our 20-foot ceiling.
 Bring questions, your camera and a notebook to record your process.

 FOR 400 YEARS BEFORE CAST IRON came along in the early 1800s, hand presses were made almost entirely out of wood and changed very little technology-wise.
 This earned them the name of "common press."
 There were generally 2 operators, an inker and printer, as well.

 The printer kept his hands clean to handle the paper and operate the press mechanism.
 The inker did the dirtier work of inking the form by pouncing the face of the type with a pair of ink balls that were shaped something like boxing gloves with wooden handles.
 This workshop gives you an opportunity to print with 2 different iron hand presses of similar size.

 The photo below shows Jill and Ray during the restoration process for Lead Graffiti's Washington #5.

 The graphic below was taken from the cover of a leather-bound, Stanley Morrison book in our collection showing a printer pulling a wooden "common" press, but the process is the same and you look just as good pulling it.

 This press is a bit of a physical workout, but you are truly in touch with historical printing techniques.